 Electricity tariffs (wholesale and retail) are set by Tariff Council comprised of representatives from line ministries.
 The sector is almost entirely state controlled, and separate prices for wholesale electricity, transmission, and distribution are assigned.
-The price for electricity is set at 0.08 AZN/kWh for consumers (population) whose consumption is under 200 kWh/month.
-Consumption in between 200-300 kWh/ is charged 0.09 AZN and 0.13 AZN in case of exceeding 300 kWh.
-The electricity price is the sum of the wholesale price that includes generation and transmission costs, which is Purchasing from the manufacturer: On private small hydropower plants - 5.0, On wind power plants - 5.5, On other renewable sources - 5.7, On alternative sources - 6.6, Wholesale - 6.6 AZN/kWh, and the distribution tariff, "transit transmission tariff", charged by regional DSOs at a price fixed at 0.02 AZN/kWh.
-For consumers who use more than 300 kWh per month, i.e. 72% of consumers according to the government, the price is 0.13 AZN/kWh.
+The price for electricity is set at 0.084 AZN/kWh for consumers (population) whose consumption is under 200 kWh/month.
+Consumption in between 200-300 kWh/ is charged 0.10 AZN and 0.15 AZN in case of exceeding 300 kWh.
+The electricity price reflects the wholesale cost of purchasing from the manufacturer: on private small hydropower plants - 0.071 AZN/kWh, on wind power plants - 0.073 AZN/kWh, on solar and other renewable sources - 0.085 AZN/kWh, on traditional sources - 0.062 AZN/kWh, and on "Azerenergy" OJSC - 0.062 AZN/kWh.
+Additionally, the distribution tariff and electricity transmission tariff, charged by regional DSOs, are fixed at 0.013 AZN/kWh.
+The price of electricity for non-residential consumers is as follows: - Industry and agriculture -0.106 AZN/kWh, Other (including electric charging stations selling electricity to cars) - 0.125 AZN/kWh, and Aluminum industry and ferrosilicon production sector, carried out directly with 35 and 110 kV lines, with stable load demand during the day, with an average monthly energy consumption for production purposes of not less than 5 million kWh - 0.07 AZN/kWh (Daytime, from 08.00 to 22.00), 0.034 AZN/kWh (Nighttime, from 22.00 to 08.00).

 The Cabinet of Ministers has amended the "Rules for the use of electricity" approved by its decision dated February 2, 2005, Prime Minister signed a new decision in this regard.
 According to the decision, contracts for the purchase and sale of electricity between independent energy producers and consumers may be concluded in a different form, taking into account the uniform contracts attached to these Regulations.
 Clause 12.4 should be amended as follows: